Generic Name: Secukinumab (sek ue KIN ue mab)

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.

 - Talk with your doctor before getting any vaccines.
-Use with Cosentyx Sensoready Pen may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with Cosentyx Sensoready Pen (secukinumab) may either raise the chance of an infection or make the vaccine not work as well.

 - If you have inflammatory bowel disease like ulcerative colitis or Crohn's disease, talk with your doctor.
-New and worsening inflammatory bowel disease has happened with Cosentyx Sensoready Pen.
+New and worsening inflammatory bowel disease has happened with Cosentyx Sensoready Pen (secukinumab).
 Sometimes this may be very bad.
 Talk with your doctor.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.